 How popular is the baby name Pepper in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Pepper and check out all the blog posts that mention the name Pepper.
+Plus, check out all the blog posts that mention the name Pepper.

 Nature is waking up again!
 Let’s celebrate by checking out which nature names are the most popular for baby girls right now.
 Ironically the top 50 list below includes all the seasons except for “Spring,” but it does feature lots of springtime things: flowers, birds, trees…